alphagov/govuk_elements/README.md

 If you would like to clone the repository and run it locally, you will need [Node.js](http://nodejs.org/) (at least version v0.10.0).

-* clone this repository
+Clone this repository

+    git clone git@github.com:alphagov/govuk_elements.git

-* install the required node modules
+Install the required node modules

     npm install

-* run the app
+Run the app

     node start.js

-* go to [localhost:3000](http://localhost:3000) in your browser.
+Go to [localhost:3000](http://localhost:3000) in your browser.

 ### Running wraith to compare changes